ConnectivityFoundry/AwaLWM2M/doc/example_app_api.md

 ----

-# Awa LightweightM2M.
+# Awa LightweightM2M

-## Example: Create a client application on a gateway device using the Awa API.
+## Example: Create a client application on a gateway device using the Awa API

-### Application overview.
+### Application overview

 ![](Awa_client_tutorial_application_positioning.png)